2022 Commonwealth Games: Broadcasting

 In July 2020, production company Sunset+Vine was appointed as the host broadcaster for the event.
-In October 2020, BBC acquired the United Kingdom rights.
-A record 57.1 million streams were generated on the BBC digital platforms by coverage of the 2022 Commonwealth Games, breaking the previous Commonwealth Games record.
+In October 2020, the BBC acquired the United Kingdom rights.
+A record 57.1 million streams were generated on the BBC's digital platforms by coverage of the 2022 Commonwealth Games, breaking the previous Commonwealth Games record.
 Additionally, the number of streams from the previous Commonwealth Games was more than six times higher than it was with this figure.
 The last event in 2018 took place in Australia, which is in a completely different time zone.
 28.6 million people watched 2022 Commonwealth Games on the BBC's linear channels in total.
 Prior to the women's 100-metre backstroke and men's 100-metre breaststroke finals, viewership peaked at 6.6 million viewers, while the opening ceremony attracted a five-minute audience peak of 5.2 million.
 Audiences peaked at 5.1 million for the women's 4 x 400-metre relay final, while 4.8 million watched the closing ceremony.
 Other notable moments of the BBC's coverage included 4.2 million people watching the men's 200-metre final and 4.1 million people watching Adam Peaty win the 50-metre breaststroke final.

+This was the last Commonwealth Games to be televised by the BBC after 68 years.
+Starting in 2026, TNT Sports will take over the broadcasting rights to show the 2026 Commonwealth Games in Glasgow.